Empyrean's Summer '26 Non-Fiction Writing Contest

 - The first place winning poet will get 2 free copies of the print magazine, exclusive featured placement in magazine and acknowledgement on the website, will be recognized as a special addition to the magazine on the author's and credit pages and front cover, and will be featured as a author spotlight on the back cover of the print magazine along with the short story winner.

-- The second place winning poet will get 2 free copies of the print magazine, exclusive featured placement in magazine and acknowledgement on the website, and will be recognized as a special addition to the magazine on the author's and credit pages.
+- The second place winning poet will get 2 free copies of the print magazine, exclusive featured placement in magazine and acknowledgement on the website, and will be recognized as a special addition to the magazine on the author's pages.

 - The third place winning poet will get 2 free copies of the print magazine, and featured placement in magazine and website.